worlddevelopment/worlddevelopment/README.md

 <a href="http://unlicense.org/"><img src="https://upload.wikimedia.org/wikipedia/commons/6/62/PD-icon.svg" alt="wikimedia commons say no to copyright logo" height="63" /></a>

-####Just as an example, for more information check the license wording:
+####Just as an example, for more information check the license wording / public domain legal definition of the corresponding country:
 *Share-alike* means that e.g. built-upon sources must be provided at latest on release.

 *Non-commercial* doesn't mean that e.g. poor areas, where e.g. ecological energy technology is constructed, aren't allowed to refund material + installation + travel cost or similar as well as is not meant that charging for services (like customization as long as sharing or helping with maintenance while still pointing people to the sources that provide manuals) is not allowed.